dsodol/claude_c_sharp_stuff/cc_win_debug_instructions.md

 After each step, report:
 1. Last line in `logs/cc_win_plugin.log`
 2. Any error messages
-3. Did test_mcp.ps1 complete or crash?
+3. Did test complete or crash?